Cyberscriber/Securing-Cloud-Applications/README.md

 - <b>Azure: Keyvaults, App Services, Front Door, WAF,  PHP, HTML, Docker, OpenSSL</b>

 <h2>Program walk-through:</h2>
-Describe/Summarize your Project?
+Describe/Summarize your Project
 I used Microsoft Azure to build and host my own “cyber-blog” web application.
-I secured it with a SSL certificate, and applied Azure’s security features to protect it.
+I then applied Azure’s security features to protect it.
 What were your project Requirements?
 Our requirements included:
-Hosting the web application using Azure’s Cloud Services Using Azure’s App Service resource to create the web application Choosing a domain with “godaddy or Azure” (choose what you selected) Deploying a Docker container which had a framework for a blog webpage SSHing  into the container to customize the webpage Creating a Self-signed certificate with OpenSSL
+Hosting the web application using Azure’s Cloud Services Using Azure’s App Service resource to create the web application Choosing a domain with Azure
+Deploying a Docker container which had a framework for a blog webpage SSHing  into the container to customize the webpage Creating a Self-signed certificate with OpenSSL